Berkmann18/lh-avg/README.md

   -d, --diff             Shows the difference between the first row and subsequent ones -n, --names <names>    Add names to each results
-  -c, --config <config>  Use the configuration from the specified path -h, --help             display help for command
+  -c, --config <config>  Use the configuration from the specified path -m, --multi <multi>    Show multiple results (EXPERIMENTAL, please the config option for this) -h, --help             display help for command
 ```